Volkswagen Says its Future is All-Electric

-With 27 different electrified models planned by 2022 and over 10 million all-electric cars over its lifespan – Volkswagen Group has big dreams for its new “MEB” platform.
+With 27 different electrified models planned by 2022 and more than 10 million all-electric cars over its lifespan—Volkswagen Group has big dreams for its new “MEB” platform.

-Translated, MEB means “Modular Electric-drive Toolkit,” and it’s meant to be the basic building block upon which all of Volkswagen’s upcoming electric cars will be built.
-Much like the “Modular Transverse Toolkit,” or MQB, platform has been the basis for dozens of cars from the VW Golf and Passat to the Audi A3 and Q3.
+Translated, MEB means “Modular Electric-drive Toolkit,” and it’s meant to be the basic building block upon which all of Volkswagen’s upcoming electric cars will be built, much like the “Modular Transverse Toolkit” (MQB) platform has been the basis for dozens of cars from the VW Golf and Passat to the Audi A3 and Q3.

 The MQB platform is also what Volkswagen’s only modern electric car, the e-Golf, is built on.
 But like so many electric cars built on platforms originally meant for internal combustion engines, there are some limitations.

 The e-Golf only gets about 125 miles of range and only makes about 134 horsepower.
 Worse yet, those small figures come at a big price tag.
-The e-Golf starts at over $31,000.
+The e-Golf starts at more than $31,000.

 The layout maximizes both passenger space and battery size.
-Volkswagen says driving ranges will vary from 200 miles up to over 340 miles on a single charge.
+Volkswagen says driving ranges will vary from 200 miles up to more than 340 miles on a single charge.

-“The future for us is the dedicated electric vehicle platform,” said Renna.
-“It’s about the range, that’s what brings EVs to the masses.”
+“The future for us is the dedicated electric vehicle platform,” Renna said.
+“It’s about the range—that’s what brings EVs to the masses.”

-“I can’t give a minute-by-minute, state-by-state rollout plan, but we want to go national as quickly as possible,” said Renna.
+“I can’t give a minute-by-minute, state-by-state rollout plan, but we want to go national as quickly as possible,” Renna said.

 The company has been teasing the new models coming on the MEB platform for the last few years.
 Concepts have been revealed for cars of many body styles, like the compact hatchback I.D.
 Neo, the crossover I.D.
 Crozz, and the I.D.
 Buzz, which is a styling callback to the classic Volkswagen Bus.